toludwig/golden-lemurs/docs/results.md

 For further data, please have a look at our Tensorboard documentation.

+## Results on appendix B

+Total: 31
+Correct: 24
+Wrong: 7
+Yield: 77.4%
+Precision:
+HW: 2 correct out of 5
+DEV: 5 correct out of 8
+EDU: 5 out of 5
+WEB: 4 out of 4
+DATA: 3 out of 3
+DOCS: 3 out of 6
+OTHER: 1 out of 1

 [Previous page: The ensemble](/docs/ensemble)\
 [Next page: Discussion](/docs/discussion)\
 [Table of Contents](/docs/intro)